 - Easily Accessible and Relatively Cost Efficient.
-Investors in the Shares can also directly access the Bitcoin Markets.
+Investors in the Shares can also directly access the Digital Asset Markets.
 The Sponsor believes that investors will be able to more effectively implement strategic and tactical asset allocation strategies that use Bitcoins by using the Shares instead of directly purchasing and holding Bitcoins, and for many investors, transaction costs related to the Shares will be lower than those associated with the direct purchase, storage and safekeeping of Bitcoins. - Market-Traded and Transparent.
-Shares of the Trust that have become unrestricted in accordance with Rule 144 under the Securities Act are listed and trade on the over-the-counter market, OTCQX, providing investors with an efficient means to implement various investment strategies.
+The Shares are quoted on OTCQX.
+Shareholders that purchased Shares directly from the Trust and have held them for the requisite holding period under Rule 144 may sell their Shares on OTCQX upon receiving approval from the Sponsor.
+Investors may also choose to purchase Shares on OTCQX.
+Shares purchased on OTCQX are not restricted.
+The Sponsor believes the quotation of the Shares on OTCQX provides investors with an efficient means to implement various investment strategies.
 The Trust will not hold or employ any derivative securities.
 Furthermore, the value of the Trust's assets will be reported each day on https://grayscale.co/bitcoin-trust/#market-performance. - Minimal Credit Risk.
 The Shares represent an interest in actual Bitcoins owned by the Trust.
 The Trust's Bitcoins are not subject to borrowing arrangements with third parties or to counterparty or credit risks.
-This contrasts with the other financial products such as CoinShares exchange-traded notes, TeraExchange swaps and Bitcoin futures and options traded on the Chicago Mercantile Exchange ("CME") and the Intercontinental Exchange ("ICE") through which investors gain exposure to Bitcoins through the use of derivatives that are subject to counterparty and credit risks.
+This contrasts with the other financial products such as CoinShares exchange-traded notes, TeraExchange swaps and Bitcoin futures and options traded on the Chicago Mercantile Exchange ("CME") and the Intercontinental Exchange ("ICE") through which investors gain exposure to digital assets through the use of derivatives that are subject to counterparty and credit risks. - Safekeeping System.

-• Safekeeping System.
 The Custodian has been appointed to control and secure the Bitcoins for the Trust using offline storage, or cold storage, mechanisms to secure the Trust's private key "shards".
 The hardware, software, administration and continued technological development that are used by the Custodian may not be available or cost-effective for many investors.